 Wi reference point is similar to the Gi reference point provided by the PS domain.
 Interworking with packet data networks is provided via the Wi reference point based on IP.
 Mobile terminals offered services via the Wi reference point may be globally addressable through the operators public addressing scheme or through the use of a private addressing scheme.
-When 3GPP network is provided for IMS, Wi reference point is used for policy control interface.
-It is ffs whether Wi or other reference point is used or not.

-6.3.11 Wm reference point
+6.3.10 Wm reference point